Great backup software can be invaluable – and some of the best is available completely free.

 Backing up data isn't exciting, but it's important.
-Unfortunately, many of us only realise how crucial it is when something goes catastrophically wrong.
-There's nothing quite like a failed hard drive or ransomware infection to sharpen the mind, and lead to a resolution to do things a little differently in the future.
+Unfortunately, many of us only realise how crucial it is when something goes wrong – whether it's a ransomware infection that locks you out of your files, a theft, or a hardware failure.

 But where do you start?
 You could create a manual backup by simply copying your important files to a spare hard drive, but it makes far more sense to turn to dedicated backup software to automate the process.

 A perfect balance of automatic protection and manual control

 EaseUS Todo Backup Free has lots of bases covered: backing up individual files and folders, whole drives or partitions, or creating a full system backup.
 There's also a 'smart' option that automatically backs up files in commonly used locations, and you have the option of using cloud storage.

 The free version of EaseUS Todo Backup free has almost all the features of the premium edition.
 You can still run backups on a schedule, but lose the ability to have these backups triggered by various events – not something most people will miss.
 The same goes for command line-driven backups, PC-to-PC data transfer, and Outlook backup; they're all nice to have, but their absence is unlikely to be a deal-breaker.

 A few features are exclusive the the premium version, but EasusUS Todo Backup Free is more than enough for just about everyone out there.